Celebrating and Proclaiming Christ at Christmastime

 If you do not have a Bible reading plan for this season, I invite you to join us in reading through these Scriptures in the days leading up to Christmas.

-This Bible reading plan begins tomorrow, and will take you to Christmas morning.
+This Bible reading plan begins on December 1, and will take you to Christmas morning.

 Christmas Scripture Readings